MEET DEBORA ALLEN, BART DIRECTOR

 • Proposed a new ordinance that would prohibit all panhandling activity inside the fare gates, a common-sense proposal to improve the rider experience on trains that San Francisco directors opposed.

-• Stood up to other board members and their followers to oppose calls for de-funding and disarming the BART police department and replacing police officers with non-sworn civilian ambassadors sourced from local community based organizations for vulnerable populations.
+• In 2020-2022, stood up to other board members and their anti-police followers to oppose calls for de-funding and disarming the BART police department and replacing police officers with non-sworn civilian ambassadors sourced from local community based organizations for vulnerable populations.

-• Worked closely with all levels of BART Police Department on ideas for more cost efficient operation of the department and expediting the hiring processes.
+• Worked closely with all levels of BART Police Department on ideas for more cost efficient operation and staffing of the department and expediting the hiring processes.

-• Led the effort to create the first-ever independent Office of the BART Inspector General to address fraud, waste, and abuse.
-I continue to work closely with the IG to develop protocols and rules of transparency to ensure proper oversight of all BART operations.
+• A leader since 2017 in the inception, creation, development, and growth of BART's only independent oversight program, the first-ever independent Office of the BART Inspector General.
+It's mandate is to address fraud, waste, and abuse solely at BART.
+I continue to work closely with the BART IG to develop protocols, internal controls, and rules of transparency to ensure accountability to the public who funds BART.
+You can find the reports generated by the Office of BART Inspector General HERE.

 • Led the effort to create a funding plan for repayment of BART's over $1 billion of unfunded pension and OPEB liabilities.